bmgonzales/EZproxy_LogFileAnalysis/README.md

 **Full year**
 Run the EZProxy-FY script to capture data for a larger period of time.
 This one doesn't create a By Day chart/table.

-## Required libaries & bependencies
+## Required libaries & dependencies
 **Pandas**
 - setuptools
 - NumPy